 help prevent illness and injuries

-The slow movements relax the muscles and release tension, improving blood circulation.
-We have to remain focused and thereby achieve a state of mindfulness and calm.
+The slow movements of taiji relax the muscles and release tension, improving blood circulation.
+It requires us to remain focused, thereby achieving a state of mindfulness and calm.

-Tajiquan is known as an internal martial art.
-This is because it focuses on the use of internal power, achieved through intention and cultivating qi (energy).
-It helps us understand our bodies better and how we can move in both a relaxed and efficient way.
+Tajiquan is an internal martial art.
+It focuses on the use of internal power, achieved through intention and the cultivation of "qi" - a Chinese term which roughly translates as "energy".
+Through its internal focus, It helps us understand our bodies better and how we can move in both a relaxed and efficient way.

-According to a previous system for transcribing Chinese characters, Taiji used to be known as tÊ»ai chi chÊ»üan, usually abbreviated to t’ai chi.
-The spelling I use is the term from the Pinyin system now used in China.
+According to a previous system for transcribing Chinese characters, taiji used to be known as tʻai chi chʻüan, usually abbreviated to t’ai chi.
+This is the spelling most people recognise but I use the word "taiji" which comes from the modern Pinyin system now used in China.

-As records are not very consistent, there are many theories and myths regarding its founding and development.
+As records are not very consistent, there are many theories and myths regarding its beginning and development.

 Some of the most popular stories relate to the Daoist monk Zhang San-Feng who lived in the thirteenth century.

 One legend says he dreamed that the Emperor taught him martial arts.
-In another, he observed a fight between a crane and a snake and invented the art of taijiquan as a result.
+Another tells us that he invented the art of taijiquan after observing a fight between a crane and a snake.